Vevo is a video network that produces and distributes music videos and related content across a variety of hardware devices and online platforms.

 All of those efforts allowed Vevo to hit 5.5 billion video views in December 2013 alone.
 And since the strategy was clearly working, there was no reason to deter away from it.
 In April 2014, for example, Vevo launched in Mexico, its 14th market.

-Despite Vevo’s ever-increasing reach, it also was costly to maintain.
+Despite Vevo’s ever-increasing reach, it was also costly to maintain.
 After all, a majority of its revenue was captured by YouTube, with the rest being split among the (major) labels.
 In fact, music publishers and Google carved up more than 90 percent of the revenue ($250 million in 2013 alone), leaving Vevo with very little wiggle room to work with.

-As a result, Vevo began shopping itself around and tried to find a buyer that would take control of the company and be allegedly be willing to spend $1 billion to purchase it.
+As a result, Vevo began shopping itself around and tried to find a buyer that would take control of the company and allegedly be willing to spend $1 billion to purchase it.
 It even hired Goldman Sachs and The Raine Group to help them find a suitor.

 However, just a month after those rumors initially emerged, Vevo decided to remain independent and find a path to profitability.
 One of those ways it identified was to double down on original programming.
 In September 2014, it commissioned over 100 episodes of original content alone.